 Driving in Australia isn’t that daunting.
-However, understanding the road signs before heading out with your newly-hired car is highly recommended.
-While most road signs in Australia use internationally adopted signage, like warning signs and speed limits, there are specific Australian road signs that you really must know about.
+However, understanding the road signs and traffic lights before heading out with your newly-hired car is highly recommended.
+While most road signs in Australia use internationally adopted signage, like driwarning signs and speed limits, there are specific Australian road signs that you really must know about.
 After all, you wouldn’t see a sign for “kangaroo crossing” anywhere else in the world.

 If you’re heading out of cities and especially in the Outback, knowing these road signs could mean the difference between life and death.
 Signs that you should look out for include, beside kangaroo crossing, koalas crossing, wombats crossing, and other warnings regarding animals and livestock that wander into Australia’s highways.